 In this book we became a resident of Pompeii.
 We learned about what life was like in the town in AD 79.
 We lived through the days leading up to the eruption, we experienced just how frightening it was during the eruption, and we learned what life was like for those who survived.
 This book covered a lot of good stuff.

-Building Mount Vesuvius
+Mount Vesuvius Activity

 Once Mt.
 Vesuvius was complete, we put it in the corner of our plastic tray and got to work building Pompeii.